Practice 1: Develop a Leader’s Mindset™

 From individual contributor to leader

 When someone transitions from an individual contributor to a leader, their definition of results needs to change.
 They need to see results differently.
 When they were an individual contributor, their results were the work they did.
-But now they’re a first-level leader, so they own the results of everybody their team.
+But now they’re a leader, so they own the results of everybody their team.